 Under Aim 3, we will take an even greater step towards environmental realism, to “field test” our predictions.
 Naturalizing lab mice with “dirty roommates” [49], serial infections [50], or fecal [52] or in utero [51] exposures to the microbes borne by wild mice under otherwise-controlled conditions has shown that lab mice exposed to natural microbes rapidly exhibit shifts in immune phenotype: e.g., lab mice whose immune systems have benefited from these antigenic experiences show increased resistance against microparasites like influenza [52] and more human-like inflammatory reactions [51].
 Thus, the importance of incorporating environmental realism into immunological experiments is increasingly appreciated [47, 48].
 Those of us who have taken lab mice into mesocosms, whether indoors [29, 30] or outdoors [36, 53-55] have found that mice in a more natural environment exhibit greater duration of nematode infection than mice in vivaria.
 These observations suggest that naturalizing mouse models can make chronicity of their nematode infections better model human helminthiases.

-An ecological perspective further suggests that environment>microbes!
+An ecological perspective further suggests that the environment is much more than just the microbes!
 Indeed, although we’ll bring semi-natural microbial diversity and trickle infections into the mouse model under Aims 1 & 2, there is no substitute for full realism, including natural abiotic conditions (e.g., New Jersey summer temperature & humidity) and behaviors (e.g., digging burrows).
 We also note that fully natural conditions can bring important microbial surprises: e.g., fungi have proven important for promoting neutrophilia in rewilded mice, but have also failed to establish via fecal transplant [55].
 We will therefore open the door to a wider array of environmental variables under Aim 3.

 Leveraging the real-world environmental context to hone and field-test predictions.
 Our experiments under Aim 3 will entail dose-response studies of mice experiencing additional environmental variables and temporal fluctuations in the field.
-Each May-September for the full duration of the project, we will therefore complete dose-response experiments outdoors in C57BL/6 and B10.BR mice (i.e., using predation-resistant non-albino strains described as “resistant” and “susceptible” to T. muris, respectively, under conventional vivarium conditions [67, 68]).
+Each May-September for the full duration of the project, we will therefore complete dose-response experiments outdoors in C57BL/6 and B10.BR mice (these are predation-resistant non-albino strains described as “resistant” and “susceptible” to T. muris, respectively, in vivarium conditions [67, 68]).
 We will study one sex and one strain at a time (to facilitate management outdoors).
 Some groups of mice will receive nematode doses prior to moving outdoors, while others will receive nematodes after 2 weeks outdoors (allowing us to explore intriguing patterns in our past work (Fig. 1; [36]) .
 Our doses of T. muris will begin with boluses of 20 or 200 embryonated eggs per rewilded mouse and littermate controls maintained in the vivarium but at elevated temperature and humidity to match abiotic conditions outdoors [36, 53].
 In years 4 and 5 of the project, our rewilding experiments will also begin to incorporate IL-13-/- and Muc5ac-/- mice on the C57BL/6 genetic background; following on from what we’ve learned under Aim 2 and allowing us to test whether such dramatic phenotypes in lab are as muted by rewilding as was Th2 transcription deficiency of STAT6-/- in our past work [36].
 We note that we will collect the data types described under Aim 1, BUT that logistics of trapping and mesocosm use demand that we sample mice bi-weekly instead of weekly, and that we will not go beyond 5 weeks of infection, to not allow infections go patent outdoors.
 Thus individual mice will be longitudinally sampled at weeks -2, 0 (when infections will be delivered via gavage), 2, 4 and 5; endpoint sampling of subsets of mice will occur at weeks 2, 4 and 5 post-infection.